gelisam/cabal-rangefinder/README.md

                     containers,
                     mtl

 But how do you know which versions of each package your code is compatible with?
-Unless you are very familiar with the history of each package, your only choice is to test with many versions. cabal-rangefinder automates the process.
+Unless you are very familiar with the history of each package, your only choice is to test with many versions.
+Cabal-rangefinder automates the process.

 usage
 -----

 Simply call `cabal-rangefinder myproject.cabal`, and wait while your program gets compiled with every version of every dependency.
-Only the dependencies which do not specify any version range are investigated.

 correctness
 -----------